-Photography is an ever-changing medium and although styles may vary wildly, the essence of photography remains the same – to capture a specific moment in time.
-There are dozens, if not hundreds, of photographer’s who have impacted the medium over the years, but here are 10 photography books with filled with the work of some of the most influential artists in history.
+Photography is an ever-changing medium.
+Although styles may vary wildly, the essence of photography remains the same — to capture a specific moment in time.
+There are hundreds, if not thousands of photographers who have impacted the medium over the years, having created works that just about all photo-lovers are prone to geek out over.
+That said, it’s only law that any photographer and/or art lover would kill for one of the best photography books on their coffee table.

-Any aspiring photographer or prosumer can appreciate and learn from these inspiring books in order to hone their craft.
+Whether old or new, any aspiring photographer or prosumer can appreciate and learn from these inspiring books in order to hone their craft.
+Read on and check them out for yourself.

 Henri Cartier-Bresson was an early pioneer of street photography, and if you’ve ever heard of “The Decisive Moment,” then you know a little bit about the French-born photographer’s spontaneous shooting style.
 The Mind’s Eye not only contains the original text of The Decisive Moment, but also several other essays by Cartier-Bresson that have been compiled into one book.